Filing an Ethics Complaint

 The Commission may also recommend to the appropriate governmental authority that the person be discharged or removed from office.

-In addition to these sanctions, a violation of some of the provisions of the Ethics Act constitutes a misdemeanor criminal violation with penalties of up to one year in jail.
-The Commission has no criminal jurisdiction, but if its proceedings uncover evidence of a criminal violation of any nature, the Commission may refer the matter to a county prosecuting attorney.
+In addition to the sanctions described above, a violation of some of the provisions of the Ethics Act constitutes a misdemeanor criminal violation with penalties of up to one year in jail.
+The Commission has no criminal jurisdiction, but if its proceedings reveal evidence of a criminal violation of any nature, the Commission may refer the matter to a county prosecuting attorney.

 Bad Faith Complaint

-If the Ethics Commission finds by clear and convincing evidence that a person filed a Complaint or provided information which resulted in an investigation despite knowing that material information provided was not true, or if a Complaint was made or information provided in reckless disregard for the truth or falsity, then the Commission shall order the person to reimburse the accused for his or her reasonable costs incurred, including the accused’s attorney fees.
+If the Ethics Commission finds by clear and convincing evidence that a person filed a Complaint or provided information which resulted in an investigation despite knowing that the information provided was not true, or if a Complaint was made or information provided in reckless disregard for the truth or falsity of the statements, then the Commission shall order the person to reimburse the Respondent for his/her reasonable costs incurred, including reasonable attorney fees.
 The Commission may also order the complainant or informant to reimburse the Commission for its actual costs of investigation and may decline to process any more Complaints filed by that person.

 (back to top)